dynovaio/lark-parser-vscode/README.md

 1. **Custom path**: If `lark.server.pythonPath` is configured, uses that executable
 2. **Python extension environment**: If the official Python extension is installed, uses its selected interpreter

 3. **System Python**: Final fallback to system Python with source path

 **Language server resolution order:**

 1. **Installed language server**: Checks if a language server is installed in the specified Python environment with a supported version.
 2. **Bundled server**: Uses the bundled Python environment.

+Important configuration notes:

+-   `lark.server.pythonPath`: Set a custom Python executable to run the language server.
+If unset, the extension will prefer the Python extension's interpreter (if present) or fall back to system Python.
+-   `lark.server.trace`: Controls server tracing (off/messages/verbose).
+-   Formatting: formatting is exposed via the language server; no additional client configuration is required beyond enabling the server.

+New commands available in the Command Palette:

+-   `Lark: Show Logs` — Open the extension output channel for troubleshooting
+-   `Lark: Restart Language Server` — Restart the language server process
+-   `Lark: Remove Bundled Environment` — Remove the bundled Python environment so the extension can reinstall it cleanly

+Views and how to use them:

+-   Open the Explorer side bar and look for the "Lark" view container.
+Inside it you'll find the "Terminals" and "Rules" views which show symbols discovered by the language server.
+Use the context menu on entries to reveal ranges or perform registered commands.

+Virtual workspace support:

+-   The extension detects virtual workspaces (for example, GitHub Codespaces or remote editors) and adjusts the document selector to include non-file schemes so language features remain available.

 ## Release Notes